ivoidable/glint/README.md

 ## Release date

-I am still not sure about releasing to the public, but the project is set to be done by Septemper 2024
+I am still not sure about releasing to the public, but the project is set to be done by September 2024